 Folder Structure

 It is likely that you will have a folder structure for storing your files.
 Some systems use tags instead of folders, allowing you to assign multiple tags to each file.
-While tags are a much more flexible system, folder are more common and generally easier to manage.
+While tags are a much more flexible system, folders are more common and generally easier to manage.
 This is likely because it’s much easier for us to imagine a file as a physical document, placed in a single place inside a folder system.

 It’s important to clearly structure your DDS, and this means having clear names for your folders.
 We recommend including a document at the root of your DDS that describes the folder structure, so everyone in the team is aware of what should go inside each folder.